 Find out more about eligibility requirements and past FAE scholarship winners here, or apply now!

 New York’s Best 20-Buck Bargain: NYSSCPA Associate Student Membership

-- Networking Opportunities: Stack the odds of landing a fantastic accounting job even further in your favor by participating in one of 15 local NYSSCPA chapters or more than 60 committees across New York state.
+Stack the odds of landing a fantastic accounting job even further in your favor by attending NextGen networking events in your local area.
+Join one of 15 local NYSSCPA chapters across New York state.